Last updated: May 7, 2026

 Take your aspects into a full chart

-Save this result to a free account, watch each tight applying aspect activate on the Astro Replay timeline, and follow live transits day by day.
+Save this result to a free account, compare each tight applying aspect with the Astro Replay timeline, and follow live transits day by day.